 The Elden Beast can also use another projectile attack.
 This one is preceded by the boss swimming underwater and popping back up to soar into the air.
 From here, the boss will shoot more stars at players.
 The best way to avoid these is to run straight away until the attack ends.

 Finally, the first phase of the fight will likely conclude with the Elden Beast trying to smash players from up high.
 The boss will once again soar into the air, high above the arena, and actually form the Elden Ring while in the air.
 This ring then shoots a beam down onto the ground, which players need to avoid at all costs.
-Run through the openings of the ring and get out of the center as quickly as possible.
+Run through the openings of the ring, or jump over the barriers, and get out of the center as quickly as possible.
 Try to get to the edge of the arena through all of this.